 Where are the best places in the UK to take your dog for a walk during the winter?
-Well, we have some great suggestions for where to visit with your dogs this winter whenever you call ‘walkies’!
+If this is a question you've been asking yourself (and your pup), we have some great suggestions for where to visit with your dogs this winter wherever you call home!

-If you and your dog are hardy enough to go adventuring when the temperatures drop, and the hours of daylight dwindle, discover with us some awesome places to go for a wander.
+If you and your dog are hardy enough to go adventuring when the temperatures drop and the hours of daylight dwindle, let us help you discover some awesome places to go for a wander.

-Some of us are lucky enough to have a big shaggy winter coat already without having to head down to the sales at Harvey Nichols each January, but still, it’s best to make sure that it’s not too cold outside for your pup.
-We've also got some top tips on keeping your pup comfortable as the mercury plummets.
+Some dogs are lucky enough to have big shaggy winter coats already, but some breeds have naturally short fur.
+Therefore, it's best to make sure it's not too cold outside for your pup.
+Scroll down to read the answers to some FAQs on walking dogs in winter and read our advice on keeping your pup comfortable as the mercury plummets.

 What have we got to set their tails wagging?

-We have compiled a short list of cold weather tips and precautions for when you are walking your dogs.
+We have compiled a short list of frequently asked questions that you may be thinking about before walking your dogs.
 We think your dogs will love being with you in the UK’s winter wonderland but sometimes our unpredictable weather can be a little too much for them.

 When there has been heavy snowfall, keep your dogs on the lead as snow can conceal dangers.
 Once you are home, wipe your four-legged chum’s legs, paws, and bellies, as the damp and pavement grit can cause skin irritation.